Subcomandante Elisa: Arrest, release, and acquittal (1995-1996)

 In the early 1990s, Benavides moved to Mexico City with her husband Javier Elorriaga Berdegue, whom she met through the Zapatista movement.
 She became a professor at the Autonomous University of Social Movements and continued activist work through her channels there.

 However, there is some dispute as to whether she was still a member of the Zapatista army at this time.
 Some sources say she quit the movement before 1988, and her family questioned her ability to lead a guerrilla movement while pregnant and as a new mother, but in the 1994 Radio UNAM interview, she describes herself as a Zapatista soldier.
 Finally, in an interview with El País in 1995, she professed that while she was no longer part of the guerrilla movement, she wanted “to participate in the consultation, nationally and internationally, devised by the Zapatista leaders about their future.”
 This has been her public stance since then.

 On February 8, 1995, the Mexican police raided Benavides' house in Mexico City and arrested her and Elorriaga, who was also a revolutionary.
 A formal prison order was issued by the Attorney General of the Republic accusing her of terrorism, criminal association, rebellion and possession of prohibited weapons.
 An amparo was granted in regards to the allegations of terrorism and criminal association after Benavides' attorney argued that the prison order "[did] not conform to the provisions of article 19 of the Constitution,"—there was insufficient evidence to prove Benavides' involvement in that specific uprising.
 During the proceedings, she claimed that her initial confession of guilt was induced by psychological torture.
 This was key to the defense's amparo win, but further complicates the discussion of her membership, because of the abundant source material that suggests she acted on her own will.

 The charges of rebellion and illegal weapon possession were upheld, but deemed minor enough that Benavides could be released on bail.
-Later, the neighborhood incident that provoked the investigation of Benavides' house was found to have been fabricated, and the insurrectionist documents the Attorney General claimed she possessed were revealed to be common political literature owned by much of the population.
+Later, the neighborhood incident establishing the government's pretense for invading Benavides' house was found to have been fabricated, and the insurrectionist documents the Attorney General claimed she possessed were revealed to be common political literature owned by much of the population.

 She was acquitted of all charges on November 1, 1996.
 Her arrest and its aftermath were widely considered to be politically motivated, especially as she was only one of seventeen people to be arrested around that time in conjunction with the 1994 uprising.

 Personal adult life (post-1990)

-Today, Benevides resides in Mexico City with Elorriaga.
+Today, Benavides resides in Mexico City with Elorriaga.
 While not an official member of the Zapatista army anymore, she remains a proponent of equal rights and provisions for indigenous groups in Chiapas.
 She continues her activism as a professor at the Autonomous University of Social Movements (Mexican Solidarity Network).